Menopause and HRT Information

 HRT can be very effective at improving the symptoms of the menopause which can be debilitating and lead to women giving up work, relationships breaking down, mental health issues and even suicide.
 Many women find they are back to feeling like their normal selves again once they are on the right HRT for them.

-The long term health benefits are less well known but every woman needs to know about them so they can make an informed decision about whether or not to take HRT.
+The long term health benefits are not well publicised but every woman needs to know about them so they can make an informed decision about whether or not to take HRT.

 When to stop HRT